Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ13LM.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Pairing

+Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
+After this the device will automatically join.
+If this doesn't work, after starting the pairing process with the long press, keep short pressing the button approximately once a second until the interview process is finished.

 <!-- Notes END: Do not edit below this line -->